 Using dumbbells for weightlifting can help you improve your strength and general fitness.
 There is no advantage for kettlebells over dumbbells regarding this manner.

 To sum up, each of them is perfect for their own exercises that they are designed for.
 So, define your fitness goal first, then find out which is best for you.

 If you want our advice: If you’re new to home gym training and not sure if kettle bells are for you – start with a dumbbell set.
 Probably a decent adjustable set.
+See our guide on some of the best adjustable dumbbells you can get online.
 Definitely add a dumbbell soon after though.

 Final word: Who wins the home gym battle: dumbbells or kettlebells